cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

     * *Cautiously* establish block
     Typically, intrathecal doses are ~1/10<sup>th</sup>sup> of epidural doses.
         * Consider using 1.5-2ml of *0.25%* bupivacaine with 15µg of fentanyl
-    * Leave catheter in situ for 24 hours
+    * Leave catheter in situ for 24 hours, but this is not supported by evidence
-        * Aids inflammatory response and healing of dural puncture.
-        * Reduces need for blood patch
-        59% to 33%.
+    Initially thought to reduce requirement for blood patch, however this is not born out in replication studies.
 * Remove and repeat
     * Higher risk of subsequent dural puncture
     * Cautiously test dose repeat epidural